-- (1) Resolution 2 This Resolution, if passed, shareholders will receive the special dividend of S\$0.00100 per ordinary share in cash. - (2) Resolution 3 This Resolution, if passed, shareholders will have the option of receiving the final dividend of \$\$0.00406 per ordinary share in scrip or cash. - (3) Resolution 8 This Resolution, if passed, will empower the Directors, effective until (i) the conclusion of the next annual general meeting, or (ii) the date by which the next annual general meeting of the Company is required by law to be held or (iii) the date on which such authority is varied or revoked by the Company in a general meeting, whichever is the earliest, to issue Shares, make of grant instruments convertible into Shares and to issue Shares pursuant to such instruments, up to a number not exceeding, in total, one hundred percent (100%) of issued share capital of the Company (excluding treasury shares and subsidiary holdings), of which up to fifty percent (50%) may be issued other than on a pro-rata basis to existing shareholders of the Company. - (4) Resolution 9 This Resolution, if passed, will empower the Directors, to issue such number of new Shares as may be required to be issued pursuant to the application of the UG Healthcare Scrip Dividend Scheme to the final dividend of \$\$0.00406 per ordinary share, one-tier tax exempt for the financial year ended 30 June 2021.
-Please refer to the Company's announcement dated 27 August 2021 and 13 September 2021 in relation to the application of UG Healthcare Scrip Dividend Scheme to the said final dividend. - (5) Resolution 10A and 10B These Resolutions, if passed, will empower the Directors of the Company to allot and issue Shares pursuant to the exercise of Options and vesting of Awards under the Unigloves ESOS and Unigloves PSP respectively, provided that the aggregate number of Shares to be issued pursuant to the Unigloves ESOS and Unigloves PSP, when aggregated to the number of Shares issued and issuable or transferred and to be transferred under any other share option schemes or share schemes of the Company shall not exceed fifteen percent (15%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) of the Company from time to time. - (6) Resolution 11 This Resolution, if passed, will empower the Directors of the Company from the date of the above annual general meeting to purchase or acquire Shares by way of Market Acquisitions or Off-Market Acquisitions, provided that the aggregate number of Shares to be purchased or acquired under the Share Buy-back Mandate does not exceed the Prescribed Limited, and at such price(s) as may be determined by the Directors of the Company from time to time up to but not exceeding the Maximum Price.
+- (1) Resolution 2 This Resolution, if passed, shareholders will receive the special dividend of S\$0.00320 per ordinary share in cash. - (2) Resolution 3 This Resolution, if passed, shareholders will receive the final dividend of S\$0.00320 per ordinary share in cash. - (3) Resolution 4 Mr Yip Wah Pung ("Mr Yip") shall, upon re-election as a Director of the Company, remain as an Independent Director, the Chairman of the Audit Committee and a member of each of the Remuneration Committee and Nominating Committee of the Company.
+The Board considers Mr Yip to be independent pursuant to Rule 704(7) of the Catalist Rules.
+Further information on Mr Yip can be found in the sections entitled "Board of Directors" and "Corporate Governance Report" in the Annual Report 2022 - (4) Resolution 8 This Resolution, if passed, will empower the Directors, effective until (i) the conclusion of the next annual general meeting, or (ii) the date by which the next annual general meeting of the Company is required by law to be held or (iii) the date on which such authority is varied or revoked by the Company in a general meeting, whichever is the earliest, to issue Shares, make of grant instruments convertible into Shares and to issue Shares pursuant to such instruments, up to a number not exceeding, in total, one hundred percent (100%) of issued share capital of the Company (excluding treasury shares and subsidiary holdings), of which up to fifty percent (50%) may be issued other than on a pro-rata basis to existing shareholders of the Company. - (5) Resolution 9A and 9B These Resolutions, if passed, will empower the Directors of the Company to allot and issue Shares pursuant to the exercise of Options and vesting of Awards under the Unigloves ESOS and Unigloves PSP respectively, provided that the aggregate number of Shares to be issued pursuant to the Unigloves ESOS and Unigloves PSP, when aggregated to the number of Shares issued and issuable or transferred and to be transferred under any other share option schemes or share schemes of the Company shall not exceed fifteen percent (15%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) of the Company from time to time - (6) Resolution 10 This Resolution, if passed, will empower the Directors of the Company from the date of the above annual general meeting to purchase or acquire Shares by way of Market Purchases or Off-Market Purchases, provided that the aggregate number of Shares to be purchased or acquired under the Share Buy-back Mandate does not exceed the Prescribed Limited, and at such price(s) as may be determined by the Directors of the Company from time to time up to but not exceeding the Maximum Price.
 The information relating to this Resolution is set out in the Appendix enclosed together with the Annual Report.